explosion/spacy-huggingface-pipelines/README.md

 model = "dslim/bert-base-NER"     # Model name or path
 revision = "main"                 # Model revision
 aggregation_strategy = "average"  # "simple", "first", "average", "max"
-stride = 16                       # Use stride > 0 to process long texts in
+stride = 16                       # If stride >= 0, process long texts in
-                                  # overlapping windows of the model max length.
+                                  # overlapping windows of the model max
-                                  # The value is the length of the window
+                                  # length.
+The value is the length of the
-                                  # overlap in transformer tokenizer tokens,
+                                  # window overlap in transformer tokenizer
-                                  # NOT the length of the stride.
+                                  # tokens, NOT the length of the stride.
 kwargs = {}                       # Any additional arguments for
                                   # TokenClassificationPipeline
 alignment_mode = "strict"         # "strict", "contract", "expand"